AJAX - XMLHttpRequest

 The data returned from XMLHttpRequest calls will often be provided by back-end databases.
 Besides XML, XMLHttpRequest can be used to fetch data in other formats, e.g. JSON or even plain text.

 You already have seen a couple of examples on how to create an XMLHttpRequest object.

-Listed below is listed are some of the methods and properties that you have to get familiar with.
+Listed below are some of the methods and properties that you have to get familiar with.

 Cancels the current request.

 Returns the complete set of HTTP headers as a string.

 Returns the value of the specified HTTP header.